Microsoft Azure DevOps Integration

 - Labels - List of ;-separated items that will be used to tag the results, in the form of "OS=Windows".
 Pipeline variables can be used here.

 This task can be executed in parallel on different agents, enabling you to have the same set of Squish GUI tests run on multiple environments and, if wanted, have those results pushed to the same batch in Squish Test Center.
 The state of this task is directly linked to the results of Squish GUI tests: success if all tests passed without failures, warning if some tests contain failures, and failed if an error was encountered.

 This task is targeted for Squish Test Center users of Azure DevOps traceability.
-Assuming that a mapping exists between Squish GUI tests and Azure DevOps tests in Squish Test Center, then this task can be used to trigger the creation of new runs and results in Azure DevOps based on the mapping.
-The settings required to run this task are the same that would be needed to do it manually and are listed below:
+If a mapping exists between Squish GUI tests and Azure DevOps tests in Squish Test Center, this task can be used to trigger the creation of new runs and results in Azure DevOps based on the mapping.
+The settings required to run this task are the same as the ones needed to do it manually:

-- Base URL of Squish Test Center instance (required) - URL of the Squish Test Center instance that will be used as the origin of the push action.
+- Base URL of Squish Test Center instance (required) - The URL of the Squish Test Center instance used as the origin of the push action.

-- Project (required) - Which Squish Test Center project will be used as source of the mapping.
+- Project (required) - The Squish Test Center project used as source of the mapping.

 - Batch name (required) - The name of the batch that contains the results to be pushed into Azure DevOps.